-In the present work, experiments are carried out in the anechoic wind tunnel of the Centre Acoustique at Ecole Centrale de Lyon, in order to characterize the near and far pressure fields for isothermal and cold jets at Mach numbers over the range $0.6 \leq M_j \leq 1.6$ .
-The jet diameter is D = 38 mm, yielding Reynolds numbers $\text{Re}D \geq 5 \times 10^5$ .
+In the present work, experiments are carried out in the anechoic wind tunnel of the Centre Acoustique at Ecole Centrale de Lyon, in order to characterize the near and far pressure fields for isothermal and cold jets at Mach numbers over the range $0.6 \le M_j \le 1.6$ .
+The jet diameter is D = 38 mm, yielding Reynolds numbers $\text{Re}D \ge 5 \times 10^5$ .
 The objective is twofold.
 The first one is to complement the near-field jet noise data available in the literature, and to provide a database for the validation of the acoustic results provided by unsteady compressible simulations.
-The second one is to shed light on some features of jet acoustic radiations with the aim of better understanding and modelling jet noise.
-Spectral properties of jet noise will be described in near field between r = 7.5D and r = 20D from the jet centerline, and in far field at a distance of 52D from the nozzle exit.
+The second one is to shed light on some features of jet acoustic radiation with the aim of better understanding and modelling jet noise.
+Spectral properties of jet noise will be described in the near field between r = 7.5D and r = 20D from the jet centerline (r is the distance from the jet axis), and in the far field at a distance of 52D from the nozzle exit.
 The results will be compared to experimental data of the literature when it is possible.
-Sound sources localizations will be carried out from the near-field pressure signals.
+Sound source localizations will be carried out from the near-field pressure signals.
 The level and frequency scalings of the far-field pressure spectra obtained for subsonic jets in the sideline and downstream directions will be also investigated.

 The paper is organized as follows.
-In section II, the experimental set-up and instrumentation are presented, and the parameters of the jets investigated are defined.
-The properties obtained for the near pressure field and for the far pressure field are shown in section III.
-Concluding remarks are finally drawn in section IV.
+In section 2, the experimental set-up and instrumentation are presented, and the parameters of the jets investigated are defined.
+The properties obtained for the near pressure field and for the far pressure field are shown in section 3.
+Concluding remarks are finally drawn in section 4.